 He has published more than 20 scientific articles, received NIH and NSF grant funding for research, and led the development of innovative undergraduate and graduate academic programs.
-Forward thinking and progressive, Dr. Eden continues to work closely with the faculty and staff as they explore the development of new programs that promise to enhance learning at Landmark and also ensure that the College remains the leader for students with learning disabilities, ADHD, and ASD.
+Forward thinking and progressive, Dr. Eden enjoys working very closely with the faculty and staff as they explore the development of new programs that promise to enhance learning at Landmark and also ensure that the College remains the leader for students with learning disabilities, ADHD, and ASD.

 The Board of Trustees is comprised of Landmark College supporters who regularly provide insight, oversight, and foresight to the College and President.
 Governed by a set of by-laws, the Trustees work with the President and College community in guiding important strategic planning initiatives and necessary changes at the College, and, through the Board's fiduciary duty, ensure the stability and viability of Landmark for many years to come.